-It's a year later now and a new school year has begun.
+It's a year later now, and we're in the middle of a new school year.
 I've learned a lot since last year and, just in case you've forgotten what the world of a public school is like--and how many unknowns there are to encounter everyday--let me take you on a brief tour of the ups and downs of a typical week.

 My main "customers" at the center are actually school personnel--school counselors, social workers, psychologists, teachers, and administrators--struggling with kids whose behavior makes it difficult for them (and often anyone around them) to learn.
 The implicit demand is always to resolve problems quickly--preferably immediately--so that the everyday business of education can proceed unimpeded, but sometimes that isn't possible.